Remote work has been on the rise in recent years, but the pandemic made it the new standard and in some (hybrid) form or another is here to stay.

 Additionally, the sale of cryptocurrencies that were held for over a year and the, do not give rise to taxation.

-In short, Germany has a very attractive tax regime for long term (more than a year) individual investments in cryptocurrencies or for small crypto transactions (under 600 euros), since these are tax exempt.
+In short, Germany has a very attractive tax regime for long term (more than a year) individual investments in cryptocurrencies or if the annual profit is small (under 600 euros), since these are tax exempt.

 At a personal level, capital gains from the sale of cryptocurrencies are taxed in Spain in a range of 19% - 23% (based on income).